Chengdu No.20 Middle School

 There are also many activities in No. 20 Middle School.
 I may not remember some activities clearly.
 I will add them when I have a chance.
 The following are the activities we have participated in from enrollment to before the article modification time:

-Summer camp within 2 weeks after volunteering reporting; Entrance training (don’t know if this counts); Sports meeting; Choir competition (only in the first semester of Senior 1); Large and small lectures (the most grand one was inviting Academician Qi Faren to give a lecture on 24.5.24); Graduation song and dance party; 7-day tour in Beijing in 2024.8; Autumn outing in the first semester of 2024 (Physics class went to UESTC Qingshuihe Campus, History class went to climb mountains in the suburbs of Chengdu) etc.
+Summer camp within 2 weeks after volunteering reporting; Entrance training (don’t know if this counts); Sports meeting; Choir competition (only in the first semester of Senior 1); Large and small lectures (the most grand one was inviting Academician Qi Faren to give a lecture on 24.5.24); Graduation song and dance party; 7-day tour in Beijing in 2024.8; Autumn outing in the first semester of 2024 (Physics class went to UESTC Qingshuihe Campus, History class went to climb mountains in the suburbs of Chengdu); New Year’s Day party etc.

 According to the head teacher, the premise of having so many activities is to have a kind grade director (Brother Xiang) who is willing to pay a lot of effort for the development of the grade.